Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 The steps to install this library in development mode are consolidated into a single script: ``run_developer_setup.sh``.
-On debian-based systems, this will install all of the developer requirements and ensure you are setup with a working opencv-python-headless and gdal Python modules, as well as other requirements and then it will compile and install pycold in editable development mode.
+On debian-based systems, this will install all of the developer requirements and ensure you are setup with a working opencv-python-headless Python modules, as well as other requirements and then it will compile and install pycold in editable development mode.